fengx13/fengx13.github.io/_pages/about.md

 Research Interest
 ======
-o	Trustworthy machine learning methods to promote model transparency, fairness and reproducibility o	Secondary analysis of multimodal electronic health data, including EHR, clinical notes, and signal data. o	Risk stratification models for acute critical illness in clinical settings o	Biomedical informatics and clinical decision-making support system
+- Trustworthy machine learning methods to promote model transparency, fairness and reproducibility
+- Secondary analysis of multimodal electronic health data, including EHR, clinical notes, and signal data.
+- Risk stratification models for acute critical illness in clinical settings
+- Biomedical informatics and clinical decision-making support system

 Recent News
 ======
-o	[August 2024] I Joined the University of Minnesota as an Assistant Professor o	[May 2024] I started to serve as an Associate Editor for [Journal of Medical Internet Research](https://www.jmir.org/)
+- [August 2024] I Joined the University of Minnesota as an Assistant Professor
+- [May 2024] I started to serve as an Associate Editor for [Journal of Medical Internet Research](https://www.jmir.org/)

 For more info
 ------